OWASP/wrongsecrets/README.md

 Can you solve all the 29 challenges?

 Want to play it?
 You can just visit [our Heroku demo environment](https://wrongsecrets.herokuapp.com/) to have fun with them!
-Want to play the other challenges: read the instructions below on how to setup the system to run them.
+Want to play the other challenges?
+Read the instructions below on how to setup the system to run them.

 ![screenshotOfChallenge1](/images/screenshot.png)